Chateauguay Valley Regional High School

 exploration of the socio-cultural contexts in which they take root and continue to develop.
 Sacred texts, beliefs, teachings, rituals, ceremonies, rules of conduct, places of worship, works of art, practices, institutions, and types of organization are

 some of the aspects on which it focuses.
 Knowledge of these aspects will enable students to grasp, according to their age, the experiential, historical, doctrinal, moral, ritualistic, literary, artistic, social and political dimensions of religion.
 This program takes a special look at Québec’s religious heritage.

 The historical and cultural importance of Catholicism and Protestantism is especially highlighted.
 However, attention is also given to the influence of Judaism and Native spirituality on this heritage, as well as other religions that today contribute to Québec culture and inspire different ways of thinking, being and acting.

-In order to situate you in this course, I have prepared a presentation which explores the central terminology of the course: Ethics, Religion & Culture.
+In order to situate you in this course, I have prepared a presentation which explores the central terminology of the course: Ethics & Religious Culture.

 In order to fully address issues related to ethics and moral conduct, it is necessary to have an understanding of the role of religious culture in our world.
 Thus, our first major unit will tackle this gigantic topic!

 To begin, here are some infographics and charts which will serve as common resources:

 WORLD RELIGIONS ORAL PRESENTATION